algorandfoundation/algokit-cli/CONTRIBUTING.md

 ### Subsequently

-1. If you update to the latest source code and there are new dependencies you will need to run `poetry install` again
+1. If you update to the latest source code and there are new dependencies you will need to run `uv sync` again
 2. Follow step 3 above

 ### Documentation